 Step 2: Preserving SEO on the New Domain

-By now you’ve successfully set up your old WordPress site on a new domain.
+You’ve successfully set up your old WordPress site on a new domain.
 The difficult part of the tutorial is over and all we have left to do is preserve our old site’s SEO as much as possible.
-In this section, we’ll cover three steps to optimally lessen the negative effect site migration can have on your search traffic.
+This section will cover three steps to optimally lessen the negative effect site migration can have on your search traffic.

 Configuring Permanent Page Redirects